 - In a 3-week trial consumption of lactose-hydrolyzed low-fat milk powder supplemented with probiotics promoted an increase in immune killer cell activity of 147%.
 (10)

 - One study showed that consuming 300g/day of yoghurt containing B. lactis and L. acidophilus strain for 5 weeks significantly elevated the percentage of granulocytes and monocytes showing phagocytic activity from 92 to 95%.
 (11)

-The Ultimate Herbal Detox program contains all of these herbs except Gymnema (which is the Satisfed product) and provides your digestive system with a complete cleanse, balance and restoration process.
+The Ultimate Herbal Detox program contains all of these herbs mentioned below and provides your digestive system with a complete cleanse, balance and restoration process.
 It is simply one the best things you could ever do for your intestinal balance and general health.

 - A good Colon Cleanse with Psyllium, Cascara bark, Turkish rhubarb;